Uniform random colored complexes: Uniform-uncolored models

 \begin{rem} Let us note that what we have done for one fixed, connected base graph $G$ can be generalized further to models where this base graph $G$ is not necessarily connected (in which case, the copies of $G$ are not $\hat{0}$-bubbles but \emph{sets} of $\hat{0}$-bubbles), or where each $\hat{0}$-bubble is uniformly drawn from a finite set of (finite) $D$-colored graphs (with, once again, a randomization of the different colors): similar results will still apply, as long as the criterion $d_0 > 1$ is verified for the corresponding oriented configuration model.
 This is typically the case for all ``interaction vertices'' appearing in colored tensor models generalizing the quartic one. \end{rem}

 This brings an end to the pursuit of continuum scaling limits in the spirit of the Brownian sphere in uniform-uncolored models.
+As noted in \Cref{subsection-unif-conn}, the results of numerical simulations for Euclidean Dynamical Triangulations had already hinted that in higher dimensions, models of random triangulations with no or low constraints on curvature yield quite degenerate limit spaces.
+We can thus see both our uniform and uniform-uncolored models as instances of a crumpled phase, which would be the first ones to be investigated mathematically and not by simulations.

-To find such limits, we must turn to more complicated models, and works in theoretical physics suggest that the Gurau degree must play a central role in our tentative distributions.
+To find promising scaling limits, we must turn to more complicated models, and works in theoretical physics suggest that the Gurau degree (which is a way to quantify the curvature of trisps) must play a central role in our tentative distributions.